microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

 - In the [Azure Portal](https://ms.portal.azure.com/), go to your resource.
 - Go to Keys and Endpoint under Resource Management.
 - `QnAEndpointKey` would be one of the keys and `QnAEndpointHostName` would be the Endpoint from [Azure Portal](https://ms.portal.azure.com/).
-- `QnAKnowledgebaseId` would be the name of your project in [Language Studio](https://language.cognitive.azure.com/questionAnswering/projects).
+- `QnAKnowledgebaseId` would be the name of your project.

-# Configure knowledgebase of the project
+# Configure knowledge base of the project
 - Visit [Language Studio](https://language.cognitive.azure.com/) and open created project.
 - Go to `Edit knowledge base` -> Click on `...` -> Click on `Import questions and answers` -> Click on `Import as TSV`.
 - Import [Sample_qnas_for_CQA.tsv](CognitiveModels/Sample_qnas_for_CQA.tsv) file.
-- You can test your bot by clicking on `test` option.
+- You can test your bot by clicking on `Test` option.
 - Go to `Deploy knowledge base` and click on `Deploy`.

-## To try this sample
+# To try this sample

+- Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
 - Clone the repository

     ```bash